Registration Guidance Notes

-- One to three artists at one location
+- Two artists at one location

 Each of the above categories is known as ‘an entry’.
 If you are part of a group or art class comprising more than ten artists who wish to participate please get in touch to discuss your proposals.

 All participating venues must be open for a minimum of five hours on all three days from Saturday 25 August to Monday 27 August 2018 with at least one artist present throughout that time.

 How to enter

 To take part complete the online registration form and pay your entry fee.

 Entry is non-selective on a first application basis, however entries will be considered incomplete until payment is received.
 The closing date for entries is 25 March 2018.
 Spaces are limited and the closing date may be brought forward once all the spaces are taken.

 Entry fees are as follows: